SiliconLabs/bluetooth_mesh_stack_features/provisioning/oob_provisioning/README.md

 This example is aimed to demonstrate our Mesh library's capabilities in building an embedded provisioner device with out of band authentication and extracting the Device Composition Database data from the freshly provisioned node.
 The example also contains the necessary codes for a node to-be provisioned (provisionee) with the OOB support, required for the full demonstration.

-## Gecko SDK version ##
+## Simplicity SDK version ##

-GSDK v4.3.1
+SiSDK v2024.6.0

 ---

 ## Important

-> ⚠ You are not required to follow through with the Instructions when using our *External Repos* feature!
+> ⚠ You are not required to follow through with the setup part of the Instructions when using our [*External Repos*](../../README.md) feature!

 This project README assumes that the reader is familiar with the usage of SiliconLabs Simplicity Studio 5 and the provided example projects within it.